Our Next Project: A Bamboo Restaurant In Bali

 Maria Farrugia | Director

-Bamboo U Co-Founder passionate about bamboo, sustainability, content creation and storytelling.
+Maria is the Bamboo U Co-Founder.
+She is passionate about bamboo, sustainability, content creation, and storytelling.